colelemahieu/Enterprise_Game_Java/README.md

 # Enterprise Java Game
 A classic arcade-style game produced with Java.
-Blast asteroids with the U.S.S.
+Dodge asteroids with the U.S.S.
 Enterprise!

 ## Linux Instructions